Why My iPhone Won't Back up to iCloud

 Your device's screen should be off.

 If your iPhone fails to meet these requirements, it is unable to back up data to iCloud.
-And above all, no Wi-Fi connection and lack of iCloud storage are the two most common reasons why your iPhone won't back up to iCloud.
+And above all, no Wi-Fi connection and lack of iCloud storage are the two most common reasons why iCloud backup failed or could not be completed.

 When your iPhone is unable to back up data to iCloud, here is what you can do to fix it.